|

 - Delinda takes the wax copy, sprues and

-vents it, and makes a mold over the wax that can withstand the
+vents it, and makes a mold (refractory mold) over the wax that

-heat of the glass process, but is soft enough to remove without
+can withstand the heat of the glass process, but is soft enough

-breaking the glass after it is cooled and rigid.
-Some molds are
+to remove without breaking the glass after it is cooled and rigid.

-more complex and require 2 or more parts, venting, and/or reservoirs.
+Some molds are more complex and require 2 or more parts, venting,

-Once the mold material is carefully mixed, poured or applied
+and/or reservoirs.
+Once the mold material is carefully mixed,

-is either air-dried for several months or force-dried in a kiln
+for several months or force-dried in a kiln before the glass

 -